Facts and Information

 - Diagnostic tests, if indicated by the symptoms and the region where you were bitten

 The most common symptoms of tick-related illnesses are:

-- Fever/chills: With all tickborne diseases, patients can experience fever at varying degrees and time of onset.
+- Fever/chills: With all tickborne diseases, patients can experience a fever at varying degrees and times of onset.